 The best analogy for the Diffie-Hellman scheme is to think of two people mixing paint.
 Let’s use the cryptography standard, and say that their names are Alice and Bob.
 They both agree on a random color to start with.
 Let’s say that they send each other a message and decide on yellow as their common color, just like in the diagram below:

-They set their own color.
+They then set their own color.
 They do not tell the other party their choice.
 Let’s say that Alice chooses red, while Bob chooses a slightly-greenish blue.

 The next step is for both Alice and Bob to mix their secret color (red for Alice, greenish-blue for Bob) with the yellow that they mutually agreed upon.
 According to the diagram, Alice ends up with an orangish mix, while Bob’s result is a deeper blue.